FilenCloudDienste/filen-cli/README.md

 You can always install any version using `filen install <version>`, `filen install latest` or `filen install canary`.

+The CLI is also available as an NPM package, which can be installed with `npm install --global @filen/cli` and then invoked as `filen`.
+The NPM repository always contains the latest canary releases (see below).

 ### Canary releases

 If you want to be among the first to try out new features and fixes, you can enable canary releases,